 - Principals would prepay for estimated road usage for a year based on a reasonable estimate for example, the amount driven in the previous year.
 If the driver is unable to provide an estimate, a standard amount could instead be applied (e.g., 12,000 miles).
-Principals would receive an offset for anticipated fuel taxes to be paid, presumably based on EPA combined city-highway MPG for the vehicle. - Principals' payment for the year would be entered in a road usage charging database that would link to their license plate number.
-The system might also benefit from having a sticker indicating that they had paid their estimated charges. - Principals could pay for all miles at once, or Principals could choose to pay in installments (e.g., monthly or quarterly) to avoid the need for large individual payments.
-For the installment option, Principals could receive a sticker indicating this choice and could potentially be subject to additional compliance/enforcement methods.
+Principals would receive an offset for anticipated fuel taxes to be paid, presumably based on EPA combined city-highway MPG for the vehicle. - Principals' payment for the year would be entered in a road usage charging database that would link to their Vehicle Identification Numbers (VINs).

+Principals could pay for all miles at once, or Principals could choose to pay in installments (e.g., monthly or quarterly) to avoid the need for large individual payments.